JuliaPy/PythonCall.jl/docs/src/juliacall.md

-Most importantly, you can only call Python code while Python's [Global Interpreter Lock (GIL)](https://docs.python.org/3/glossary.html#term-global-interpreter-lock) is held by the current thread.
-You can use JuliaCall from any Python thread, and the GIL will be held whenever any JuliaCall function is used.
-However, to leverage the benefits of multi-threading, you can release the GIL while executing any Julia code that does not interact with Python.
+Most importantly, you can only call Python code while Python's [Global Interpreter Lock (GIL)](https://docs.python.org/3/glossary.html#term-global-interpreter-lock) is locked by the current thread.
+You can use JuliaCall from any Python thread, and the GIL will be locked whenever any JuliaCall function is used.
+However, to leverage the benefits of multi-threading, you can unlock the GIL while executing any Julia code that does not interact with Python.

-The simplest way to do this is using the `_jl_call_nogil` method on Julia functions to call the function with the GIL released.
+The simplest way to do this is using the `_jl_call_nogil` method on Julia functions to call the function with the GIL unlocked.

 ```python
 from concurrent.futures import ThreadPoolExecutor, wait